History of Hangul: Background

 Some time in antiquity, Korea adopted writing in the form of Hanja (Chinese characters).
 There is a legend that, before that, during the Old Chosŏn period and around the time of the legendary ruler Tan'gun, Koreans used another original script dubbed "Sinji".
 Ahn is skeptical of the claim and argues there is no strong evidence to support its existence.

 The difficulty of Hanja limited the script's use to mostly upper-class people; commoners were largely illiterate.
 Hanja is not well suited for representing the Korean language; the Chinese and Korean languages are not closely related and differ in significant ways.
 For example, Classical Chinese uses subject–verb–object word order while Middle Korean uses subject–object–verb word order.
 Korean pronunciation and ideas could only be indirectly represented.
 Some efforts were made to adapt the script to suit Korean, which resulted in the Idu script and its varieties, including Hyangch'al. Scholars have evaluated these scripts as complicated and difficult to decipher, and thus not useful for promoting widespread literacy.
-Hanja was used for official records and most works of literature, while Idu was used for clerical documents and transactions.
+Classical Chinese was used for official documents and most works of literature, while Idu script was used for clerical documents and transactions.